Sahul54/JavaScript/README.md

 # JavaScript
-This repo is learning sources.
+This repo for learning purpose.